zheng0xd/JATIC-internal-docs/docs/program/design-principles.md

 # Design Principles

+Before adopting any JATIC products, its good to understand the design principles behind the program and ensure they align with your goals.
 This page explains the design principles by which products within the program are chosen and developed.

-## Overall design principles
+## Core design principles

 - **Wide interoperability**: Our products work naturally with each other, with common ML frameworks, and with common MLOps platforms.
 - **Standalone and modular**: Each product is usable independently, but also fits within a larger, compatible, and modular tool suite.